Harvey Bowden: Biography of an Inventor

 The future (2017-beyond): Something in the water

 As it approaches its 40th birthday, Harvey Water Softeners is going through another transformation.
 Together, Harvey, now non-executive chairman, and Casey, executive chairman, brought in new blood to lead the business well into the future.
-With Martin Hurworth now as MD, the revolution in R&D and manufacturing continues, with 3D printed prototypes, injection moulding machines and modern assembly line techniques allowing the firm to build tens of thousands of softeners every year.
+The revolution in R&D and manufacturing continues, with 3D printed prototypes, injection moulding machines and modern assembly line techniques allowing the firm to build tens of thousands of softeners every year.
 It’s a long way from those early days of hand assembly, but none of it would be here today without them.

 The adrenaline junkie